rhylanbolt/developerdocs/README.md

 </section>
 <section id="lottery-bingo" class="doc-section">
 <h1>Lottery and Bingo Inventory</h1>
-<p>Lottery and Bingo products use the Gaming Inventory structure within Opti-X. This guide explains how to configure your lottery draws and bingo games for optimal personalization.</p>
+<p>Lottery and Bingo products use the Gaming Inventory structure within Personalize.
+This guide explains how to configure your lottery draws and bingo games for optimal personalization.</p>
 <h2>Overview</h2>
-<p>Lottery and Bingo are categorized as Gaming within Opti-X. Rather than a separate inventory type, you use the standard Gaming Inventory schema with specific field mappings for lottery draws and bingo games.</p>
+<p>Lottery and Bingo are categorized as Gaming within Personalize.
+Rather than a separate inventory type, you use the standard Gaming Inventory schema with specific field mappings for lottery draws and bingo games.</p>
 <h3>Why This Matters</h3>
 <p>Using the Gaming Inventory structure for lottery and bingo provides:</p>
 <ul>